OriginProtocol/veogv/docs/index.markdown

 | Solidity smart contracts | Yes | No (vyper) |
 | No voting power at end of staking period | No  | Yes |

-TBD: should we duplicate the content from OUSD docs here?
+TBD: should we have more content inspired from the OUSD docs here?

 # Exponential voting power decay</h1>